vincenzoml/MiniLogicA/README.md

 Given either a graph or an image, the tool will compute 1) the minimal system in the form of a graph; 2) the equivalence classes (textual representation); 3) a coloured copy of the original system (either image or graph) with colours corresponding to the equivalence classes; 4) furthermore, when the input is an image, output #1, although being a graph, will have the same colours of the original image

-## Current state
+## Current status

-Only #1 is implemented.
-The computation of #2 and #3 is already in the source code, but saving is not implemented yet. #4 is not implemented.
+#1 and #4 are implemented.
+The computation of #2 and #3 is already in the source code, but saving is not implemented yet.

 ## Input and output formats for images and graphs